thm-msror/DSAI3202_Parallel_Lab1/README.md

 ## Parallel Version (Using Distributed mpi4py)

 6. Parallelize the code
-After running the code sequentially, the current part of the assignment requires you to run the code in parallel over multiple machines.
+After running the code sequentially and with multiprocessing, the current part of the assignment requires you to run the code in parallel over multiple machines.

 - Define the parts to be distributed and parallelized, explain your choices
 - Parallelize your program